EMDR Therapy Training 2025

 PSME455 paper information page

-In 2024 – Special Topic 2: Eye Movement Desensitisation and Reprocessing
+In 2026 – PSME456: Eye Movement Desensitisation and Reprocessing.
+Advanced EMDR Therapy

 ELIGIBILITY for Special Topic 2.
 PSME455 or completion of an EMDR Therapy Basic Training accredited by EMDRNZ are pre-requisites for Special Topic 2.